-3. On Correct Governance Policies

-a.
-On Maintenance of Pre-Existing Merit-Generating Establishments ${\bf 018}$
+- 3. On Correct Governance Policies - a.
+On Maintenance of Pre-Existing Merit-Generating Establishments b.
+On the Character of Stewards of Such Establishments 019a

-As for places constructed by the former kings

-As merit-generating locations equally available to all,

-Namely those temples and halls honoring deities and spirits,

-One prays they will be maintained in their original condition.
+As for places constructed by the former kings As merit-generating locations equally available to all, Namely those temples and halls honoring deities and spirits, One prays they will be maintained in their original condition.

-b.
-On the Character of Stewards of Such Establishments

-019a

-Their stewards should abandon killing, always practice goodness, Uphold morality, be fondly inclusive of those who have long visited, Skillfully foster increase of assets, remain free of contentiousness, And be vigorous in constantly cultivating what is good.
+Their stewards should abandon killing, always practice goodness, Uphold morality, be fondly inclusive of those who have long visited, Skillfully foster increase of assets, remain free of contentiousness, And be vigorous in constantly cultivating what is good.120 c.
+On Fairness in Attendance and in Distribution of Food $\mathbf{020}$